Aliases for RAB6A Gene

 GeneCards Summary for RAB6A Gene

 RAB6A (RAB6A, Member RAS Oncogene Family) is a Protein Coding gene.
-Diseases associated with RAB6A include Proximal Spinal Muscular Atrophy.
-Among its related pathways are Immune System and Vesicle-mediated transport.
+Diseases associated with RAB6A include Proximal Spinal Muscular Atrophy and Deafness, Autosomal Recessive 63.
+Among its related pathways are Pre-NOTCH Expression and Processing and Innate Immune System.
 GO annotations related to this gene include GTP binding and protein domain specific binding.
-An important paralog of this gene is RAB6C.
+An important paralog of this gene is WTH3DI.

 UniProtKB/Swiss-Prot for RAB6A Gene